 Today is National Donut Day.
 Many donut places are giving out FREE DONUTS.
-For example, Dunkin Donuts will give you a classic donut with the purchase of any beverage.
-I think I'm going to go with a Frozen Dunkin coffee and enjoy my favorite Boston Kreme Donut.
+For example, Dunkin Donuts will give you a donut with the purchase of any beverage.
+I think I'm going to go with a Chocolate Cherry Cold Brew (which is only $2 between 2 and 6 p.m.) and enjoy my favorite Boston Kreme Donut.

 Maybe you're asking yourself, is this a made-up holiday like Mother's Day?
-The answer is no and the story goes back exactly a hundred years ago.
+The answer is no and the story goes back over a hundred years ago.

 In 1917, a Salvation Army lassie handed a fresh doughnut to a homesick doughboy in France.
 Helen Purviance, an ensign in the Salvation Army, was sent to France to work with the American First Division.